For Participating Artists

 Q: How can I see the entire exhibition?

-A: The only "guaranteed" way to see all of the artwork is to attend the Preview Party -- admission is $75.
-The Benefit Sale is first-come, first-served; pieces will be bought and removed as soon as the doors open.
+A: The only "guaranteed" way to see all of the artwork is to attend the Preview Party - admission is $75.
+The Benefit Sale is first-come, first-served, and artworks will be bought and removed as soon as the doors open.

 Q: How much is the Preview Party?